Mughal architecture

-Mughal architecture is the style of architecture developed in the Mughal Empire in the 16th, 17th and 18th centuries throughout the ever-changing extent of their empire in the Indian subcontinent.
+Mughal architecture is the style of architecture which developed in the Mughal Empire during the 16th–18th centuries throughout the ever-changing extent of their empire in South Asia.
 It developed from the architectural styles of earlier Indo-Islamic architecture and from Iranian and Central Asian architectural traditions, particularly the Timurid architecture.
 It also further incorporated and syncretized influences from wider Indian architecture, especially during the reign of Akbar (r.
 1556–1605).
 Mughal buildings have a uniform pattern of structure and character, including large bulbous domes, slender minarets at the corners, massive halls, large vaulted gateways, and delicate ornamentation.
 Examples of the style are found mainly in modern-day India, Pakistan, Bangladesh, and Afghanistan.

 The Mughal dynasty was established after the victory of Babur at Panipat in 1526.
 During his five-year reign, Babur took considerable interest in erecting buildings, though few have survived.
 His grandson Akbar commissioned extensive construction projects, and Mughal architectural style developed significantly during his reign.
-Among his accomplishments were Agra Fort, the fort-city of Fatehpur Sikri, and the Buland Darwaza.
-Akbar's son Jahangir commissioned the Shalimar Gardens in Kashmir.
+Among his accomplishments were Agra Fort and the fort-city of Fatehpur Sikri, which includes the Buland Darwaza.
+Akbar's son Jahangir commissioned the Shalimar Gardens of Srinagar.

 Mughal architecture reached its zenith during the reign of Shah Jahan, who constructed the Taj Mahal, the Jama Masjid of Delhi, the Shalimar Gardens of Lahore, and renovated the Lahore Fort.
 High-ranking officials also constructed major monuments, as with the example of the Wazir Khan Mosque.
 The last of the great Mughal patrons was Aurangzeb, who commissioned the Badshahi Mosque, Bibi Ka Maqbara, Moti Masjid, among others.
+The style continued into 18th century but went into a decline, although it influenced regional and later architectural traditions, notably the Indo-Saracenic architecture during colonial period.

 Background

 Mughal emperors and elites consciously used architecture as a way to publicly display their presence and power.
 The extensive architectural patronage of the Mughals was made possible by their considerable wealth, which exceeded that of other contemporary Muslim empires like the Ottomans and Safavids.
 In the Indian subcontinent, more monuments survive from the Mughal period than any other period.
 Major monuments of this time include mosques, mausoleums, palaces, gardens, and fortresses.
+Many of North India's largest temples were also built by Hindu mansabdars in the Mughal Empire, even as temple destruction also intermittently punctured the landscape.

 The Mughal dynasty's founder, Babur, was initially based in Kabul, present-day Afghanistan.
-After the expansion into the Indian subcontinent, the imperial capital was, depending on the period, in Agra (present-day India), Delhi, or Lahore (present-day Pakistan), along with other sites that served for short periods.
+After the expansion into the Indian subcontinent, the imperial capital was, depending on the period, in Agra and Delhi, (present-day India), or Lahore (present-day Pakistan), along with other sites that served for short periods.
 In several cases, Mughal emperors commissioned new imperial cities as their capitals, such as Fatehpur Sikri by Akbar and Shahjahanabad by Shah Jahan.
 These capitals contain some of the greatest displays of Mughal monumental architecture, but imperial patronage was also directed across various cities and rural sites throughout the empire.